 For the Juris Doctor programs, TLS will determine the earned and unearned portion of Title IV aid when a student ceases enrollment prior to the planned completion date.
-Up through 60% of the 26-week Payment Period, an otherwise eligible student earns Title IV aid on a pro rata basis.
+Up through 60% of the 26-week Payment Period, otherwise eligible students earn Title IV aid on a pro rata basis.
 After 60%, the student has earned 100% of Title IV benefits.

 - A return calculation is still required even if a student has earned 100% of Title IV benefits to determine whether a post-withdrawal disbursement (PWD) to the student is required.
 The deadline for PWD response is no later than 30 days from the school's date of determination. - If funds are to be returned, funds will be deposited in our federal account for a loan recovery to be processed no later than 45 days of the date of determination. - Unearned aid which the school is responsible for repaying shall be returned to the following sources, in order, up to the total net amount disbursed from each source: - 1.
 Unsubsidized Direct Loans, - 2.
-Subsidized Direct Loans and - 3.
 Grad Plus Direct Loans.